ashesh-0/Disentangle/README.md

 a) is it only few worse examples or is it all examples in general.
 b) Also, is it for few channels or is it on all channels?

-Exp 5: Look at the optimal PSNR code and use it from there.

 ## Exp 0

 tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M5-S0-L1/4